longfei8533/SDC/README.md

 http://sdc.yichaozheng.cn

 ## Raw data
-All Raw can be downloaded from follow link and put into *rawdata* folder.
+All Raw can be downloaded from follow link and put into *rawdata* folder for subsequent analysis.

 ### Phenotype